 Instead of treating stress situations as fringe concerns, it’s time we move them to the center of our conversations-to start with our most vulnerable, distracted, and stressed-out users, and then work our way outward.
 The reasoning is simple: when we make things for people at their worst, they’ll work that much better when people are at their best.

 Intersectionality’s raison dêtre is to reveal the systems that organize our society.
 Intersectionality’s brilliance is that its fundamental contribution to how we view the world seems so common-sense once you have heard it: by focusing on the parts of the system that are most complex and where the people living it are the most vulnerable we understand the system best.

 “Essentially, no one knows best the motion of the ocean than the fish that must fight the current to swim upstream.
 I study fish that swim upstream.”

 Even better than designing for is designing with.
 Neurodivergent & disabled students are great flow testers.
 They’ll thoroughly dogfood your school UX.
-There are great opportunities for project & passion-based learning in giving students agency to audit their context.
+There are great opportunities for project & passion-based learning in giving students agency to audit their context and design something better.

 The School User Experience

 What do kids see?
 What do they feel?
 What do they smell?
 What do they hear?
 What is their experience as they move through your school?

 How much more effective we might be if our user interface design was intentional, and intentionally designed to support children?

 Have many fewer rules, and ONLY have rules you can successfully defend in a debate with a student.